rumansaleem/rumansaleem/content/blog/01 css-border-gradients/index.md

 </span>
 ```

 The `background-clip` property clips the linear gradient background to foreground text.
 But, gradient text is still not visible as it is exactly beneath the solid colored text.
-To reveal the gradient, we use `transparent` text color.
+To reveal the gradient, we use `transparent` text color and here we go, we get the gradient on text.

 > ###### Note
 >
-> The `background-clip: text;` is experimental see [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/CSS/background-clip#Browser_compatibility)
+> The `background-clip: text;` is experimental.
+See [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/CSS/background-clip#Browser_compatibility)

 Text and border gradients can be used to build attractive call to action buttons.
 Let's combine gradient borders with gradient text.